MaxMyzer/eas-same-encoder/README.md

 ## USAGE
 [More about these perameters](https://en.wikipedia.org/wiki/Specific_Area_Message_Encoding#Header_format).
-For a more condenced version, check out [the readme of the dsame repo](https://github.com/cuppa-joe/dsame/blob/master/README.md)
+For a more condenced version, check out [the readme of the dsame repo](https://github.com/cuppa-joe/dsame/blob/master/README.md).
+You can also use the [NWS API](https://api.weather.gov/) by clicking one, pressing "try", and either using the command or simply going to the URL in your browser.
+Please note not all [Product types](https://api.weather.gov/products/types) are [alerts](https://api.weather.gov/alerts/types), but you can compare them to get usable codes.
 | --Argument      | -A   | Default  | Example | Function                                                             |
 |-----------------|------|----------|---------|----------------------------------------------------------------------|
 | --playaudiolive | -pal | -1       | 1       | Plays audio with command.
 Warning: Loud.                             |